 I saw the most beautiful sight tonight as the sun was setting.
 Clouds darkened the sky in the east, opposite the setting sun.
 Trees lined my view to the south and the sun was just kissing the tops of the trees.
 It was absolutely beautiful.
 The colors were so dynamic and such a stark contrast.
 I could almost see the dark clouds fleeing in fear of the brilliance on the tops of the trees.
-(I wish I would have taken a picture)
+(I wish I would have taken a picture.
+The picture above is a sunrise.)

 It got me wondering if I had ever looked at a barren tree and thought it was beautiful.
 Typically, a barren tree is not in its glory – it is more a symbol of death than life.
 The Spring brings a completely different story, but as long as it is Winter and no leaves are on the tree, the tree looks barren, empty.
 But tonight I looked at several barren trees and was struck by their beauty.